rivolli/mfe/README.md

 * **General**: General information related to the dataset, also known as simple measures, such as number of instances, attributes and classes.
 * **Statistical**: Standard statistical measures to describe the numerical properties of a distribution of data.
 * **Information-theoretic**: Particularly appropriate to describe discrete (categorical) attributes and their relationship with the classes.
-* **Decision Tree Model-based**: Measures designed to extract characteristics like the depth, the shape and size of a Decision Tree model induced from a dataset.
+* **Decision Tree Model-based**: Measures designed to extract characteristics like the depth, the shape and size of a Decision Tree (DT) model induced from a dataset.
 * **Landmarking**: Represents the performance of simple and efficient learning algorithms.

 ## Installation